You may also like

 Libya’s rival administrations have agreed to appoint politicians to key posts in the next government based on regional representation and quotas.
 The consensus was reached in Bouznika, Morocco, just two weeks after both regions announced a surprise ceasefire on August 22, 2020.

-The talks in Morocco brought together five delegates from the Tripoli based Government of National Accord (GNA) and five others from the House of Representatives (HoR), based in the eastern city of Tobruk.
+The talks in Morocco brought together five delegates from the Tripoli-based Government of National Accord (GNA) and five others from the House of Representatives (HoR), based in the eastern city of Tobruk.
 Delegates from both political entities agreed to reconvene at the end of September to ‘guarantee the implementation and activation’ of the agreement.

-The most contentious issues between the two sides has been over who will head Libya’s central bank, National Oil Corporation (NOC), and the armed forces.
+The most contentious issues between the two sides have been over who will head Libya’s central bank, National Oil Corporation (NOC), and the armed forces.
 The first two entities are Libya’s only functioning institutions – responsible for generating and distributing the country’s wealth – while the last is essential to demobilize militias and criminal gangs that have ruled Libya since former dictator Muammar Gaddafi was toppled and slain in 2011.

 Parallel U.N backed talks also took place in Montreux, Switzerland between September 7-9, 2020.
 The dialogue generated a list of recommendations to help unify the country.
 One consensus was that the Presidency Council of the GNA should be reduced from nine to three members.
 The HoR and Presidency Council should also cooperate to nominate individuals to positions of sovereign institutions.
 If implemented, these measures could end the political crisis and unify the country.